•

 Principle of reviewer's conflict of interest prevention

-The reviewer must not use the reviewed work for their personal needs and benefits.
-One should also not evaluate the text where there may be a conflict of interest with the author.
+Confidential information or ideas that emerge as a result of the review must be kept confidential and may not be used for personal benefit.
+Reviewers should not review works involving a conflict of interest due to the relationship with the author, company or institution connected with the work.
 If one notices the possibility of a conflict of interest, one is obliged to signal this fact to the editors and return the text under review.
 The reviewer may also decline to review the text due to insufficient knowledge.

 A reviewer may not delegate the task of writing a review to another reviewer without the express prior consent of the editorial board.
 Reviewers and editors shall report any cases of dishonesty in the unauthorized use of intellectual property.
 They shall also inform the publisher if they become aware of any ethical code breaches.